BerserkingIdiot/flatland_quick_start_ros1/README.md

 ![Screenshot from 2022-04-20 10-23-27](https://user-images.githubusercontent.com/38168315/164197987-29a0a7ce-2651-4777-bcbb-07eb2cf1137f.png)

-You can zoom in the visualization window with the scroll wheel and move it around by using alt + left click and dragging.
+You can zoom in the visualization window with the scroll wheel and move it around by using SHIFT + left click and dragging.
 The front of the robot starts pointed towards the right and the robot looks like this:

 ![detailed_robot](https://user-images.githubusercontent.com/38168315/175785428-7792a770-7a78-4777-91b3-50555e26e98a.png)